JackAILab/ConsistentID/README.md

 ## 🚩 To-Do List
 Your star will help facilitate the process.
 - [x] Release ConsistentID training, evaluation code, and demo!
-- [ ] Release an SDXL model trained with more data, with enhanced resolution and generalizability.
+- [ ] Release the SDXL model trained with more data, with enhanced resolution and generalizability.
-- [ ] Release a multi-ID input version to guide the improvement of ID diversity.
+- [ ] Release the multi-ID input version to guide the improvement of ID diversity.

 ## 🏷️ Abstract